From shopping on Messenger, WhatsApp to Instagram, Facebook is revolutionizing the way companies market and sell their products online.

 MAKING PAYMENTS EASIER WITH FACEBOOK PAY

-The social media giant introduced a new payments feature, Facebook Pay, in the US this November.
+The social media giant introduced a new payment feature, Facebook Pay, in the US this November.

 Facebook Pay makes transactions across apps easier by allowing shoppers to add their preferred payment method once and use it for all purchases.